roboflow/supervision/README.md

 pip install supervision[desktop]
 ```

-Read more about desktop, headless and local installation in our [guide](https://roboflow.github.io/supervision/).
+Read more about desktop, headless, and local installation in our [guide](https://roboflow.github.io/supervision/).

 ## 🔥 quickstart